yclas/documentation/how-to-add-map-on-the-homepage.md

 permalink: /how-to-add-map-on-the-homepage/
 keywords: google, map, landing, header, banner
 ---
 Here we present another cool thing that you can do on your site.
-It is possible to place a **full width Google map** at your homepage like this:
+You can place a **full width Google map** at your homepage like this:

 ![2](//open-classifieds.com/wp-content/uploads/2013/08/maps-home.png_preview_500x375.png)